Search for products by tile#

 fzip.extractall("auxdata")

 In this tutorial products will just be searched for, not downloaded.
-We don’t need to set up PEPS credentials to search for products.
+We don’t need to set up cop_dataspace credentials to search for products.
 If you wish to download them, you should set the credentials beforehand, using these two environment variables for instance.

 [7]:

-# os.environ["EODAG__PEPS__AUTH__CREDENTIALS__USERNAME"] = "PLEASE_CHANGE_ME"
+# os.environ["EODAG__COP_DATASPACE__AUTH__CREDENTIALS__USERNAME"] = "PLEASE_CHANGE_ME"

-# os.environ["EODAG__PEPS__AUTH__CREDENTIALS__PASSWORD"] = "PLEASE_CHANGE_ME"
+# os.environ["EODAG__COP_DATASPACE__AUTH__CREDENTIALS__PASSWORD"] = "PLEASE_CHANGE_ME"

 [8]: